Looking for some outdoor adventures this winter? Find out the best places for winter hikes in the USA worth doing.

 While Rocky Mountain may be an extremely popular summer destination, there’s absolutely no reason you shouldn’t visit this enchanting national park during the winter months.

-The layers of snow add an extra touch of beauty to its alpine goodness, and the colder temps mean the crowds are long gone.
+The layers of winter snow add an extra touch of beauty to its alpine goodness, and the colder temps mean fewer crowds.

-Just make sure to pack lots of layers, snowshoes, microspikes, and check the avalanche forecast before hitting the trails and you’ll be all set for an epic winter hiking adventure!
+Just make sure to pack lots of layers, snowshoes, microspikes, and trekking poles, and check the avalanche forecast before hitting the winter trails.
+You’ll be all set for an epic winter hiking adventure!

-While the hike is super popular any other time of the year and is generally crowded, you’re very likely to get the vistas all to yourself during the winter.
-Plus, the snow and frozen lakes make for an astonishingly beautiful view.
+While the hike is super popular any other time of the year and is generally crowded, you’re very likely to get the vistas all to yourself during the winter season.
+Plus, the winter snow and frozen lakes make for an astonishingly beautiful view.

 4. Death Valley National Park, California

-With temperatures surpassing the hundreds during the summer months, going for a hike in Death Valley isn’t exactly a walk in the park.
-Come winter, though, the weather cools off, making the perfect time to experience the desert magic of this epic national park in California.
+With temperatures surpassing the hundreds during the warmer months, going for a hike in Death Valley isn’t exactly a walk in the park.
+Come winter, though, the weather cools off, making it the ideal time to experience the desert trails of this epic national park in California.

-Recommended hike in Death Valley: The Golden Canyon and Gower Gulch Loop is a classic for first-timers to get an introduction to this unique place.
+Recommended hike in Death Valley: The Golden Canyon and Gower Gulch Loop is a classic for first-timers who want to get an introduction to this unique place.

 As you hike through the golden sandstone canyon, you’ll stumble across the badlands of the Amargosa Mountains, tight canyon walls, and landscapes so special you’ll have to double-check you’re actually on planet Earth!